jadedagher/Sentimental_recommendation_AMZN_Product/README.md

 - Evaluate the recommender system

-For the digital music dataset, the recommendation is not very precise : nearly 10% of precision.
+For the digital music dataset, the recommendation isn't very accurate: the precision is below 10%.

-In the recommendation world, explicite recommendation (like the one we did) are not well popular.
+In the recommendation world, explicit recommendation (like the one we did) are not well popular.
 Few people rates their film or songs.
 Because of it's lack of data, our recommender can't learn well and have a pertinent suggestion.

 Our biggest issue was to work with the prebuild function of *recommenderlab* package because we didn't understand well how works each function.